xeolabs/xeometry-guide/assigningTypesToObjects.md

 ### Examples

-Assign IFC types to two objects:
+Assigning IFC types to two objects:

 ```javascript
 viewer.setType("house#12", "IfcFlowController");
 viewer.setType("house#23", "IfcFlowFitting");
 ```

-Get the type of an object:
+Getting the type of an object:

 ```javascript
 var type = viewer.getType("house#12");
 ```

-Get all types in the viewer:
+Getting all types in the viewer:

 ```javascript
 var types = viewer.getTypes();
 ```

-Get all objects of the given type \(see [_Querying Models and Objects_](queryingModelsAndObjects.md)\):
+Getting all objects of the given type \(see [_Querying Models and Objects_](queryingModelsAndObjects.md)\):

 ```javascript
 var typeObjects = viewer.getObjects("ifcCurtainWall");